 That part was easy enough.
 But I also wanted to be sure I could avoid those toxins going forward.
 Because it was confusing to know what to buy.
 Sometimes the toxins were clearly noted on the label, but often they were really well hidden.

-As a result of my research, I ended up creating a document to help me keep track of all the information.
+As a result of my research, I created a document to help me keep track of all the information.
 Initially, I started with the toxic chemical names.
 But that wasn’t enough detail.
 So then I included their most common aliases.
 And finally, the most common products that they might be hiding in.

 Armed with this document, I checked my household cleaners and personal care products.
 What I found appalled me.
 They contained many toxic ingredients.
 Yet the labels claimed Safe, Natural, Green, Clean, or Organic.
 That’s greenwashing, my friend!